 2) Expertise Counts More

 Rankings for content-driven sites run by experts or professionals improved, according to content writers and SEO specialists.
-High quality, specialized content is more likely to get positive changes in ranking as a result of this update.
+High-quality, specialized content are more likely to get positive rankings as a result of this update.

 3) Mobile Unfriendly Penalty